Database of Precedents

 -

-2.7 Complaints and appeals – evalag – Compliance (2024) Definition of terms; Complaints; Appeals
+2.7 Complaints and appeals – EVALAG – Compliance (2024) Definition of terms; Complaints; Appeals

 Application Renewal Review Targeted, coordinated by ENQA Decision of 02/07/2024 Standard 2.7 Complaints and appeals Keywords Definition of terms; Complaints; Appeals Panel conclusion Compliance Clarification request(s) – RC decision Compliance “15.
 The Register Committee noted that the Complaints and Appeals Policy is detailed, covering the potential causes for a complaint or an appeal and it is easily accessible on the agency’s website.
 However, the Committee noted the panel’s concerns on the need to clarify the terms ‘complaints’ and ‘appeals’.